syncfusion-content/blazor-docs/blazor/datagrid/column-menu.md

 # Column Menu in Blazor DataGrid

-The column menu has options to integrate features like sorting, grouping, filtering, column chooser, and autofit in it.
-When the user clicks on multiple icon of the column this menu gets displayed.
-To enable column menu, you need to define the [ShowColumnMenu](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_ShowColumnMenu) property as true.
+The column menu in the Syncfusion Blazor Grid component provides options to enable features such as sorting, grouping, filtering, column chooser, and autofit.
+When users click on the column header’s menu icon, a menu will be displayed with these integrated features.
+To enable the column menu, you need to set the [ShowColumnMenu](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_ShowColumnMenu) property to true in the Grid configuration.

 The default menu items are displayed in the following table,